rfenters95/RRTT/README.md

 ### Linux

-####
+#### Serial Communication

-1. Users need to add yourselves to the Dialout group to communicate with serial devices.
-To do so follow the instructions below:
+Users need to add yourselves to the `dialout` group to communicate with serial devices.
+To add yourself to the `dialout` group follow the instructions below:

 1. Open terminal
 1. Execute the following command `sudo usermod -a -G dialout <USER>` (replace `<USER>` with the user to be added).
 1. Logout and Log back in to enable changes.

 ## Contribute
 <a name="contribute"></a>